leytonoday/AudioManager/README.md

 The Audio Manager is used to elegantly implement audio into your C++ console or GUI applications.

 Implementing audio into an application can be quite daunting, with APIs such as OpenAL and XAudio2.
-This header only solution alleviates the burdon of operating these low-level APIs, and presents the user with a simple pair of high level classes: ```SoundStreamManager``` for long audio (music) and ```SoundManager``` for short audio (sfx).
+This header only solution alleviates the burden of operating these low-level APIs, and presents the user with a simple pair of high level classes: ```SoundStreamManager``` for long audio (music) and ```SoundManager``` for short audio (sfx).

 ## Project Setup